March 29th, 2025

 As we age, it is very common for both men and women to develop stretch marks to some degree.
-Stretch marks can appear on both the young and old alike, and while they are purely cosmetic and not harmful, many find themselves embarrassed or unhappy by their appearance.
+Stretch marks can appear on both the young and the old, and while they are purely cosmetic and not harmful, many find themselves embarrassed or unhappy with their appearance.

-Due to this, many of those with stretch marks seek out ways to remove them, whether through cosmetic solutions or plastic surgery.
-But what exactly causes stretch marks, do stretch marks go away, and are these treatments effective in their removal?
+As a result, many people with stretch marks seek ways to remove them, whether through cosmetic treatments or plastic surgery.
+But what exactly causes stretch marks?
+Do stretch marks go away?
+And are these treatments effective in their removal?

 Before we talk about how to get rid of stretch marks, let’s first talk more about what they even are.